cobyeast/personal_website/README.md

 Made a website to highlight work exprience, and Frontend skills.
 I made this while crafting a full product landing page using modern frameworks for Gobii, a real estate application.

 ## How To Run
 Clone this repo, and navigate inside the personal_website directory.
-After, run the following bash commands -->>
+After, run the following bash command to init yarn -->>

 ```bash
 yarn